Skip to main content

 Difficult People

 While you are in College, you will find yourself in situations where you have to deal with difficult people and disagreeing parties.
-These might be friends, romantic partners, lecturers, TAs or family.
-Although uncomfortable, here are some general strategies for handling conflict- and high-tension- situations without causing yourself too much undue stress:
+These might be friends, romantic partners, lecturers, TAs, or family members.

 • Keep your cool